newrelic/docs-website/TRANSLATION_WORKFLOW.md

 When getting this content back from TV, we get back the same format that we sent it to them with the strings replaced with the translated strings.
 Then we take all the “serialized” components and convert them back into mdx, and take the file and save it as mdx.

+This can be tested via the `yarn serialize` && `yarn deserialize` scripts

 # Gatsby Cloud

 Although not listed on the diagrams above, Gatsby Cloud is where we host and deploy our site.
 Every time we merge into the main branch, Gatsby Cloud is triggered to build the latest updates from GitHub.
 It fetches the code from the main branch and builds the site.
 Once the site has passed the checks, it deploys the built site to [docs.newrelic.com](https://docs.newrelic.com).
 If the site fails to build, then the new version is not deployed and the engineers are notified.

 # Context

-Although also not described in detail in the Automatic workflow section, we also send visual context to TV during the Send content to be translated workflow.
+Although also not described in detail in the Automatic workflow section, we also send visual context to TV during the _Send Content to be Translated_ workflow.
 This context is the html straight from the current version of the docs site available on [docs.newrelic.com](https://docs.newrelic.com).
-When we send the context to TV, they run automatic matching on the files to match the files that we have uploaded to the contexts that we have uploaded.
-In the Check status of translation files workflow, we delete the contexts for the job that we have created.
+When we send the context to TV, they run automatic matching on the files that we have uploaded to the contexts that we have uploaded.
+In the _Check status of translation files_ workflow, we delete the contexts for the job that we have created.
 The reason for this is to ensure that no outdated contexts are being matched.
-Read more about visual context and context matching here.